shubhmah57/MicroServicesSAGAPatternPOC/README.md

-# MicroServicesPOC
+# MicroServicesSAGAPatternPOC

 This Project includes the MicroServices Projects:

-a) SAGA Pattern
+a) SAGA Pattern (Intercommunication, Transaction Management)